Spanish Sanguinelli Blood Oranges

 |J.J.'s Lone Daughter Ranch|

-Sanguinelli blood oranges are available in winter and throughout the early spring months.
+Spanish Sanguinelli blood oranges are available in winter through early spring months.

-Sanguinelli blood oranges are a good source of vitamin C, potassium, carotene and dietary fiber.
-Its signature pigmentation contains anthocyanin which provides antioxidant properties.
+Spanish Sanguinelli blood oranges are a good source of vitamin C, potassium, carotene, and dietary fiber.
+Their signature pigmentation comes from the presence of anthocyanin, which has antioxidant properties.

-Sanguinelli blood oranges are used in both sweet and savory preparations, raw or cooked, with an ideal balance of sweetness and acidity, though they contain seeds.
-Use the dark-colored juice in cocktails, syrups, caramels and marinades.
-Pair with other citrus, fresh herbs, soft cheeses, seafood, spinach, radishes and olives.
-Use as a compliment to yogurt, honey, olive oil and butter.
-Sanguinelli blood oranges will keep up to two weeks in the refrigerator.
+Spanish Sanguinelli blood oranges are used both raw or cooked in sweet and savory preparations.
+The juice can be used in cocktails, syrups, marinades, vinaigrettes, caramels, or desserts, and the peel or zest can be used to infuse chocolate, yogurt, honey, olive oil and butter.
+Pair Sanguinelli blood oranges with other citrus, fresh herbs, soft cheeses, seafood, spinach, radishes, and olives.
+Sanguinelli blood oranges will keep for up to two weeks in the refrigerator.

 Restaurants currently purchasing this product as an ingredient for their menu.

-Recipes that include Sanguinelli Blood Oranges.
+Recipes that include Spanish Sanguinelli Blood Oranges.
 One is easiest, three is harder.

-People have spotted Sanguinelli Blood Oranges using the Specialty Produce app for iPhone and Android.
+People have spotted Spanish Sanguinelli Blood Oranges using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.